wiseman-timelord/LlmCppPsAgent/README.md

 # LlmCppPsBot

 ### STATUS: Alpha - working on solid release, rather than urr.
-* The scripts are mostly figured out and implemented.
-Upload will happen upon completion of basic working version, thinking out further and improving other aspects, while working on main scripts.
-Work remaining for v1.00 is currently...
+* The scripts are mostly figured out, improving various aspects, finding and testing, libraries, code is well optimized.
+Upload upon completion of working version with desired features, work remaining is currently...
-1) Interaction code.
-Had to re-create core model interaction test script, as main program was built on original test script, I now can check the scripts with, this and the fully written out prompt logic.
-In process of having created 2nd model interaction test script, there as bonus learned better method of doing the prompt syntax.
+1) Interaction code - Had to re-create core model interaction test script, as main program was built on original test script, also have fully written out logic.
-2) Menu to select prompt format, dunno, maybe compare model name to shortlist, to see if previously set, and if not, then ask user to select from options, "### Instruction" (used by Daydreamer v3) or "[INST] <<SYS>>" (used by Llama2) or "{system_message} User:" (used by Falcon), syntax formats, will review this later.
+2) Syntax Menu - select syntax format from some shortlist of popular formats, this then set to settings file for next run. formats such as, "### Instruction" (used by Daydreamer v3) or "[INST] <<SYS>>" (used by Llama2) or "{system_message} User:" (used by Falcon), will review this later.

 ### DESCRIPTION:
 The "LlmCppPsBot" is a sophisticated PowerShell application that integrates GGUF-based models into a dual-window interface on contemporary Windows platforms.
 Specifically, the, "window_1" and "window_2", scripts are launched independently via batch, with "window_1" dedicated to the engine's operations and "window_2" offering a seamless chat interface.
 The program leverages ".ENV" file for environment configurations, ensuring adaptability and ease of setup.
 Additionally, a standalone batch "configuration" is incorporated, streamlining the process of hardware configuration and facilitating the download of essential libraries.
 This design ensures a robust and user-friendly experience for those interacting with the GGUF models.